slroberts/slroberts/README.md

 I am passionate about creating elegant and user-friendly interfaces, combining my design background with my technical skills.
 I am excited to collaborate on innovative projects and contribute to the success of web development initiatives.

-- ⚡  I’m currently working on Invoicing Payment Reminder [Invoicing Payment Reminder](https://github.com/slroberts/next-invoicing-payment-reminder-v2).
+- ⚡  I’m currently working on [Invoicing Payment Reminder](https://github.com/slroberts/next-invoicing-payment-reminder-v2).
 - 🌐  Add me to your network: [Linkedin](https://www.linkedin.com/in/shomariroberts/)